J3 League: History crest

-2023 season
+2025 season

 League format

-For this season, the league is played in two rounds (home-and-away), each team playing a total of 38 matches.
+For this season, the league is played in two rounds (home and away), each team playing a total of 38 matches.

 Each team must have at least 3 players holding professional contracts.
-Also, from the 2016 season, 5 foreign players are allowed per team, plus 1 more from J.League's ASEAN partner country of or from other AFC countries.
-The matchday roster will consist of 18 players, and up to 3 substitutes will be allowed in a game.
+Also, since the 2016 season, 5 foreign players are allowed per team, plus 1 more from J.League's ASEAN partner country of or from other AFC countries.
+The matchday roster consists of 18 players, and up to 3 substitutes are allowed in a game.

 Promotion and relegation

 Rules for promotion to J2 are largely similar to those of Japan Football League in recent seasons: to be promoted, a club must hold or be granted a J2 license and finish in top 2 of the league.
 From 2017 to 2023, the champions and the runners-up have been promoted directly and replace the 21st- and 22nd-placed J2 clubs.
-If only the champion or runner-up holds or is given a J2 license, only the bottom club of J2 is relegated; if both top 2 finishers are ineligible for promotion, then no teams will be promoted to or relegated from J2.
+If only the champion or runner-up holds or is given a J2 license, only the bottom club of J2 is relegated; if both top 2 finishers are ineligible for promotion, then no teams are promoted to or relegated from J2.

-From the 2024 season, the 3rd to 6th placers will have promotion playoffs and the winner will also be the third team automatically promoted.
-The three J2 bottom-placed teams will be automatically relegated to J3.
+Since the 2024 season, the 3rd to 6th placers have promotion playoffs and the winner is also the third team automatically promoted.
+The three J2 bottom-placed teams are automatically relegated to J3.